sketchbuch/configure_linux/roles/packages/readme.md

 [Back to home](../../readme.md)

-Add/remove software on the system using the distro pkg system.
+Add/remove apps on the system using the distro pkg system.